sylviahipp/KukulaHipp/README.md

 - USGS Water Data for the Nation available at https://waterdata.usgs.gov/
     * Note: All data accessed from USGS Water Data for the Nation were accessed via URL and thus are not downloaded in this repository.
 See `~/KululaHipp/Analysis/Discharge_GageHeight.Rmd` (function `read_continuous_data`) for the code used to access these data.
 - `/00_Extraneous_Data`
-    * This folder contains extraneous datasets downloaded for initial exploration but that were ultimately not included in our final analysis.
+    * This folder contains extraneous datasets downloaded for initial exploration but that were ultimately not included in our analysis.

 ## Folder structure